ubc-cirrus-lab/ibm-cloud-code-engine-traces/README.md

     - 'AppContainerRequestCpu'
     - 'AppContainerRequestMemory'
     - 'AppContainerConcurrency'
-    - 'AppMinScale'
+    - 'AppMinScale': The minimum number of instances for the application.
+If set to 0 (default value), the application scales down to zero.
 - Weekly Traffic Data (10 weeks, see `week_*.pickle`)
     - 'NamespaceHash'
     - 'AppHash'
     - 'NumEvents'
-    - 'InvocationTimes': a list of size `NumEvents` containing the invocation timestamps
+    - 'InvocationTimes': A list of size `NumEvents` containing the invocation timestamps (in seconds)
-    - 'AppExecTimes': a list of size `NumEvents` containing the application execution times
+    - 'AppExecTimes': A list of size `NumEvents` containing the application execution times (in milliseconds)
-    - 'TotalExecTimes': a list of size `NumEvents` containing the total execution times
+    - 'TotalExecTimes': A list of size `NumEvents` containing the total execution times (in milliseconds)
-    - 'PodHash': a list of size `NumEvents` containing the pod hashes.
+    - 'PodHash': A list of size `NumEvents` containing the pod hashes.
 Each app can have multiple pods, so this column allows to identify which pod served which request.
 Note that the ordering of requests across the these four lists is consistent.

 ## Using the Data